 When it comes to LMS migration, managing the technical aspect is just as important as the emotional.
 But don’t let the migration process scare you, learn how to manage both.

 Course migration and conversions are a scary topic.
-When I think about the organisations I’ve worked with, and the countless hours they’ve put towards the development and maintenance of their courses – I know the fear of losing that work during the migration process is real.
+When I think about the organizations I’ve worked with, and the countless hours they’ve put towards the development and maintenance of their courses – I know the fear of losing that work during the migration process is real.
 In my experience, you have to learn how to manage the emotional part of migration, as much as the technical.
-Losing sight of either will have huge risks for your lecturing engagement and adoption.
+Losing sight of either will have huge risks for your instructor engagement and adoption.

 Here are four strategies that will be helpful as you plan your course migration project:

-There are many different ways to organise and deliver courses.
+There are many different ways to organize and deliver courses.
 It’s important to take the time to collect information about the courses you have in your LMS before you commit to a specific strategy or timeline.
 Here are some questions to consider:

 - Do you have master courses?